CLAT PG Labour & Industrial Law 2026 - Preparation Tips, Topics, Books

 Unlock GMAT Success Timeline & Expert Videos | Select test center appointment | Scores valid for 5 Years | Multiple Attempts

-Before delving deep into the CLAT PG preparation strategy, let's first have a brief overview of
+The Labour & Industrial Law segment typically has 5 questions out of 120, with moderate difficulty in the 2025 paper.
+Before delving deep into the CLAT PG preparation strategy, let's first have a brief overview of:

-1. Syllabus: You must familiarize yourself with the specific topics covered under Labour Laws in the CLAT PG syllabus.
+1. Syllabus: You must familiarise yourself with the specific topics covered under Labour Laws in the CLAT PG syllabus.
 The key areas often involved are some important legislations that deal with employer-employee interests.

 2. CLAT PG Labor Law Books 2026: Firstly, read the bare acts of the relevant labour laws and focus on understanding the definitions, provisions and important sections by making motes of key sections and their implications.
 Then, use standard reference books for labour laws to get detailed explanations and interpretations.
 Here are some recommended CLAT PG books for Labor and Industrial Laws that you must include in your preparation: